wtrinh02/CS5800-Simple-Chat/readme.md

 - ✅ Persistent users + DM history (saved even after shutdown)
 - ✅ Auto-loading of friends, history, and blocked list on login
 - ✅ Color-coded terminal UI
-- ✅ Message tagging by server
+- ✅ Message.Message tagging by server
 - ✅ Auto-return to `general` when leaving a server
 - Blocking users
 - DMs between friends only